The Daughter (2015 film): Plot

 Christian Nielsen, a recovering alcoholic, returns home to Australia from the United States for the wedding of his father, Henry, to his much younger housekeeper, Anna.
 Christian's relationship with his father is strained as Christian believes Henry did not sufficiently look after his ill wife and Christian's mother, eventually leading to her suicide.
 Christian does not approve of the wedding to the much younger housekeeper.

 He meets up with his childhood friend Oliver and gets introduced to Oliver's wife Charlotte and their daughter Hedvig.
 He finds out that Charlotte was many years for a short time Henry's housekeeper and he realises that Charlotte had at that time an affair with Henry.
 Confronting Charlotte with this, she begs him to let sleeping dogs lie.
 Christian, feeling miserable as his partner terminates their relationship in a phone call, begins drinking again.
 At the wedding, being seriously drunk, he tells Oliver about the affair of Charlotte and Henry.

 Oliver is devastated and confronts Charlotte.
 In the heated discussion, he realises that Charlotte was at that time pregnant from Henry and that Hedvig is not his biological daughter.
 He rushes to beat Henry in the face and leaves the wedding party.
 Christian tells the devastated Charlotte that he did not know about Hedvig.
 Charlotte begs him to not tell Hedvig.

 The next day, Christian meets Hedvig outside the motel where Oliver is staying.
 He tells her that Henry is her biological father.
 She goes to Oliver and begs him to pretend he does not know all this as to her it makes no difference, but Oliver rejects her.
-Hedvig tries to commit suicide using her grandfather's shotgun but survives with heavy injuries.
+Hedvig tries to take her own life using her grandfather's shotgun but survives with heavy injuries.
 Oliver and Charlotte reunite in the hospital, where Hedvig lies in recovery.